SharePoint/sp-dev-docs/docs/solution-guidance/timerjob-framework.md

 From an execution perspective, the following overall steps are taken when a timer job run is started:

-1. **Resolve sites**: Wild card site urls (for example, `https://tenant.sharepoint.com/sites/d*`) are resolved into an actual list of existing sites.
+1. **Resolve sites**: Wild card site URLs (for example, `https://tenant.sharepoint.com/sites/d*`) are resolved into an actual list of existing sites.
 If subsite expanding was requested, the resolved sites list is expanded with all subsites.
 2. **Create batches of work** based on the current treading settings and create one thread per batch.
-3. The **threads execute work batches** and call the `TimerJobRun` event for each site in the list.
+3. The **threads execute work batches** and call the **TimerJobRun** event for each site in the list.

 Further details on each step can be found in the next sections.